Dosto1ewski/web-mapping/standortFrontend/README.md

 # 1. Build
 npm run build

+# 2. If you have an azure account:
-# 2. Fetch the deploy token
+# Fetch the deploy token
 $token = az deployment group show `
   --resource-group rg-standort-prod `
   --name deploy-standort-prod `
   --query properties.outputs.staticWebAppDeployToken.value `
   -o tsv

+## 2. If you do not have an azure account:
+npx @azure/static-web-apps-cli deploy ./dist --deployment-token "<HIER TOKEN einfügen>" --env Production

 # 3. Deploy
 npx @azure/static-web-apps-cli deploy ./dist --deployment-token $token --env Production

 ```

 The site is live at the "Default domain" shown in the Azure Portal under **stapp-standort-prod**.